Solstice Time at Chichen Itza

 El Castillo or the Pyramid of Kukulcan

-It wasn’t the first time we had visited Chichen Itza.
-The Yucatan with its amazing pyramids and other ruins has always been our favorite destination.
-In fact we went there for our honeymoon twenty years ago.
-Almost every time we visit, we spend at least one day, but most of the time two, here.
-Though I like all the other structures, and I especially enjoy strolling through Old Chichen, I always find the Castillo, or Pyramid of Kukulcan, amazing.
+It wasn’t the first time we visited Chichen Itza.
+The Yucatan, with its amazing pyramids, had always been our favorite destination.
+In fact we went there for our honeymoon twenty-some years ago.
+Almost every time we used to visit, we spent at least one day, sometimes two, here.

 The ancient Mayas were great astronomers.
 The calendar they developed is even more accurate than ours today.
 They knew the movements of the stars and planets and of the moon.
 They could predict solar and lunar eclipses with precision.

-They built this pyramid so that during the spring and autumn equinoxes the shadow of a descending serpent could be seen on the Northern stairway at sunset.
+They built this pyramid following the paths of the sun and the moon.
+They made sure that during the spring and autumn equinoxes the shadow of a descending serpent was visible on the Northern stairway at sunset.
 We were lucky enough to be there at the right time to see it.

 Who Is Kukulcan?

 Kukulcan, the mythical feathered serpent of the Mayas, is one of their major deities.
 He corresponds to Quetzalcoatl, the Aztec feathered serpent.
 He has his origin as the Vision Serpent of the Classic Maya, the main means of communication between the ruler and the deities.

 But, for the Itza of Post-Classic period, the vision serpent took on a different role.
 He became more of a symbol of their powerful state.